nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/debugging-with-print.md

 is_featured: true
 ---

 Using print statements in Python is another method of debugging.
-This is the equivalent of using `console.logs` in JavaScript.
+This is the equivalent of using `console.log` in JavaScript.

 Here's an example of how you would use a print statement.